paypal/react-engine/README.md

 ### Handling redirects and route not found errors on the server side
 While using react-router, it matches the url to a component based on the app's defined routes. react-engine captures the redirects and not-found cases that are encountered while trying to run the react-router's [match function on the server side](https://github.com/rackt/react-router/blob/5590516ec228765cbb176c81fb15fe1d4662e475/docs/guides/advanced/ServerRendering.md).

-To handle the above during the lifecycle of a request, add a error type check in your express middleware.
+To handle the above during the lifecycle of a request, add a error type check in your express error middleware.
 The following are the three types of error that get thrown by react-engine:

 Error Type           | Description
 -------------------- | --------------------------------------------------------